chriswebb09/chriswebb09.github.io/_posts/2016-12-06-the-strange-case-of-dr-swift-and-mr-objc.md

 In Swift, you have the option of invoking the Objective-C runtime by using two different keywords: @objc and dynamic.
 This post endeavors to explain a tiny fraction of the information out there on what these keywords do and how they differ.

-Apple describes the Object-C runtime as follows:  “The runtime system acts as a kind of operating system for the Objective-C language; it’s what makes the language work” Which is sort of like BMW saying the “engine makes the wheels spin.”
+Apple describes the Objective-C runtime as follows:  “The runtime system acts as a kind of operating system for the Objective-C language; it’s what makes the language work” Which is sort of like BMW saying the “engine makes the wheels spin.”

 [There is a lengthy write-up on the topic of the Objective-C runtime on developer.apple.com](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/ObjCRuntimeGuide/Introduction/Introduction.html) if you care to read it.
 “In Objective-C, messages aren’t bound to method implementations until runtime.
 The compiler converts a message expression, into a call to a messaging function, objc_msgSend.”
 In Swift, the compiler can do optimizations that make it incompatible with the Objective-C runtime.
 These include method inlining and devirtualization.